vszal/pop-kustomize/README.md

 1. In `clouddeploy.yaml`, replace `project-id-here` with your actual project for each of the three targets.

 ## Bootstrap Google Cloud demo
 Bootstrap scripts are in the `bootstrap` folder.
+Here

 The `init.sh` script is provided to bootstrap much of the configuration setup.
 You'll still need to do some steps manually after this script runs though.